BoilerHouses/BoilerHouse/BoilerHouseBackend/ImportantInfo.md

+Set up:
+1. Run all pip installs, including boto3, django, cryptocode, and maybe rest_framework
+2. Make sure you are in backend dir and run 'python makemigrations api'
+3. Also run 'python migrate'
+4. Take a look at sample requests in '/examples'

 To run the server:
-1. use the command: python3 manage.py runserver
+1. Use the command: python3 manage.py runserver

 To create an endpoint:
 Use the /api/ping/ endpoint as an example